RIGHTSPEND

 • If the processing is necessary for compliance with a legal obligation to which the controller is subject

-• If the processing in necessary for the purpose of the legitimate interest by us or our partners.
+• If the processing is necessary for the purpose of the legitimate interest by us or our partners.

 We may like to use your personal data for a variety of different purposes and in that case, we will obtain your prior consent before we do so.